Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 How it spreads:

 Learn how the virus spreads and take measures to stay as safe as possible.
-The best way to protect yourself is to avoid the virus.

-Between people who are in close contact with one another (within about 6 feet) for a total of 15 minutes or more within a 24-hour period.
+The virus spreads between people who are in close contact with one another (within about 6 feet) for a total of 15 minutes or more within a 24-hour period.

-Through respiratory droplets produced when an infected person coughs, sings, breathes, sneezes or talks.
+The virus spreads most commonly through respiratory droplets produced when an infected person coughs, sings, breathes, sneezes or talks.

-Infections occur mainly through exposure to respiratory droplets when a person is in close contact with someone who has COVID-19.
 Respiratory droplets cause infection when they are inhaled or deposited on mucous membranes, such as those that line the inside of the nose and mouth.

 As the respiratory droplets travel further from the person with COVID-19, the concentration of these droplets decreases.
-Larger droplets fall out of the air due to gravity.
-Smaller droplets and particles spread apart in the air.

 With passing time, the amount of infectious virus in respiratory droplets also decreases.

 Some infections are spread by exposure to small droplets and particles that contain the virus and can linger in the air for minutes to hours.
 This means that people who are further than 6 feet apart can sometimes become infected.